Tachycineta thalassina thalassina

 Documentation: UNSM ZM6449, 22 Jun 1901 Warbonnet Canyon, Sioux Co.

-Arrival is in late Apr, although there is an earlier report 6 Apr 2013 Scotts Bluff Co.
+Arrival is in early May.
 Johnsgard (1980) indicated that peak migration is 5-19 May, and there are seven reports of 1-11 birds 18-31 May (eBird, accessed October 2017) from the Bighorn Escarpment in Morrill and Banner Cos, where breeding is unknown.

-Migrants are rarely observed away from known breeding locations; there are these reports ranging northeast to Cherry Co: 29 Apr 1989 Keith Co (Johnsgard 1990), 5 May 2002 Lake McConaughy, Keith Co, 16 May 2002 Scotts Bluff Co, 10 on 17 May 2015 Valentine, Cherry Co, 19 May 2015 Fort Niobrara NWR, Cherry Co, 1 Jun 2016 Whiteclay, Sheridan Co, and 3 Jun 2013 Valentine.
+Migrants are rarely observed away from known breeding locations; there are these reports ranging northeast to Cherry Co: 29 Apr 1989 Keith Co (Johnsgard 1990), 5 May 2002 Lake McConaughy, Keith Co, 16 May 2002 Scotts Bluff Co, 10 on 17 May 2015 Valentine, Cherry Co, 19 May 2015 Fort Niobrara NWR, Cherry Co, 20 May 2022 Fort Niobrara NWR, 29 May 2022 Andrew Bridge Road, Cherry Co, 1 Jun 2016 Whiteclay, Sheridan Co, 1 Jun 2015 Smith Lake WMA, Sheridan Co, five there 10 Jun 2021, and 3 Jun 2013 Valentine.
 The only documented report further east is of one at Harlan Co Reservoir, Harlan Co 8 May 1997.
 Bruner et al (1904) noted that this species was “once taken during migration at West Point by Bruner,” presumably the Cuming Co report cited by Johnsgard (1980).
 No specimen apparently exists however, and this report remains unsubstantiated.

-Summer: Breeding is restricted to the Pine Ridge in Sioux and Dawes Cos, and the Wildcat Hills and Scotts Bluff NM in Scotts Bluff Co.
+Summer: Breeding is restricted to the Pine Ridge, mostly in Sioux Co, with diminishing records eastward into Dawes Co and only one recent record for Sheridan Co, and the Wildcat Hills and Scotts Bluff NM in Scotts Bluff Co.
 Nesting is not known in the Bighorn Escarpment in Banner and Morrill Cos; the only reports from there are of presumed spring migrants.

 - Breeding Phenology: